Freeport-McMoRan Inc. (FCX) is destined for greater heights as its last quarter sales were 5,758 M - News Daemon

 Freeport-McMoRan Inc. (NYSE: FCX) Trading Performance Indicators

-You can see what Freeport-McMoRan Inc. (FCX) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 1.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.53.
-Likewise, its price to free cash flow for the trailing twelve months is 13.61.
+Freeport-McMoRan Inc. (FCX) is currently performing well based on its current performance indicators.
+A quick ratio of 1.60 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.70.
+Likewise, its price to free cash flow for the trailing twelve months is 14.49.

 Technical Analysis of Freeport-McMoRan Inc. (FCX)

-The latest stats from [Freeport-McMoRan Inc., FCX] show that its last 5-days average volume of 10.58 million was inferior to 12.81 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 75.72%.
-Additionally, its Average True Range was 1.34.
+Freeport-McMoRan Inc. (NYSE: FCX) saw its 5-day average volume 12.0 million, a negative change from its year-to-date volume of 12.76 million.
+As of the previous 9 days, the stock’s Stochastic %D was 86.23%.
+Additionally, its Average True Range was 1.32.

-At the time of writing, stock’s 50-day Moving Average is $40.90, while its 200-day Moving Average is $35.15.
-Now, the first resistance to watch is $40.65.
-This is followed by the second major resistance level at $41.01.
-The third major resistance level sits at $41.56.
-If the price goes on to break the first support level at $39.74, it is likely to go to the next support level at $39.19.
-Assuming the price breaks the second support level, the third support level stands at $38.83.
+At the time of writing, stock’s 50-day Moving Average is $40.60, while its 200-day Moving Average is $35.42.
+Nevertheless, the first resistance level for the watch stands at $43.62 in the near term.
+At $44.07, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $44.69.
+If the price goes on to break the first support level at $42.55, it is likely to go to the next support level at $41.93.
+Assuming the price breaks the second support level, the third support level stands at $41.48.

 Freeport-McMoRan Inc. (NYSE: FCX) Key Stats